In this article:

 To upload a new document, on the Knowledge Base page, select 'Attach files' and select the file you want to upload either from your local drive or an existing matter or contract:

 Once uploaded, a preview of the file will appear along with additional fields.
-In the Document Category dropdown, select 'Add new Category'.
-You can also select a relevant existing category if it was created previously.
+In the Document Category dropdown, select a category or add a new category if needed.
 Optionally, you can add a document description.
-Once done, click Save.

-If a user accidentally uploads a document without assigning a category, it creates an Uncategorized document folder.
-This folder doesn't have privacy so the best practice would be to move the documents to relevant categories as soon as possible.
+Note: If a user uploads a document and closes the above modal without assigning a category, it will be saved to the Uncategorized document folder.
+This folder doesn't have privacy, so the best practice would be to move the documents to relevant categories as soon as possible.

 Article Categories